ROCm/rocBLAS/docs/source/clients.rst

    ./rocblas-bench --help

-As an example, to time sgemm
+As an example, to time sgemm:

 .. code-block:: bash